Gravel Unraveled: The difference Between Marin's Drop Bar Gravel Bikes

 What's in a name?
 The Nicasio Valley is a lovely spot in northern Marin County that's popular with the roadies.

 Looking For The Classic Gravel Bike?
 Grab a Gestalt.

 It's something of a cliché to say that gravel bikes are 'road bikes for mountain bikers', but the Marin Gestalt series certainly brings together the joys of drop-bar riding with a nod towards the baggy shorts crew.

 All the frames in the Marin Gestalt family draw geometry inspiration from Marin's mountain bikes, without losing their ability to munch miles on the road.
 Featuring a short back end, long front triangle and relaxed angles, they offer a combination of agility and stability.

 The Gestalt, Gestalt 1 and Gestalt 2 models are all aimed at riders who want that classic 'gravel bike' shape.
-That means relaxed, but not slack, geometry and the ability to run up to large, but not fat, tires.
+That means relaxed, but not slack, geometry and the ability to run up to large, but not fat, tyres.
 They're great for riders that enjoy plenty of road but still want a bike that doesn't shy away from rough terrain, a cyclocross race or even a cross-country epic.

 The base model Gestalt packs in plenty of punch for just over a thousand bucks, with a Series 2 Beyond Road Aluminum frame, sturdy cable disk brakes, a 2x8 drive train and fast-rolling but grippy tires.

 Upgrade to the Gestalt 1 and you'll see a great quality Shimano Sora 2x9 drivetrain and jump up to a lighter Series 3 Beyond Road frame.